pact-foundation/pact-ruby/README.md

 As in all things, there are good ways to implement Pacts, and there are not so good ways.
 There are also some Pact [GOTCHAS][gotchas] to beware of!
 Check out the [Best practices](https://github.com/pact-foundation/pact-ruby/wiki/Best-practices) section of the documentation to make sure you're not Pacting it Wrong.

+## Current Pact specification version

+Currently, Ruby Pact supports writing Pacts in v2, and verifying Pacts in v3 format, HOWEVER it only supports the rules that were defined in v2 (`like` and `term`).
+If you are interested in helping add support for the v3 rules, please talk to @Beth in the `#pact-ruby` channel on our [Slack](http://slack.pact.io).

 ## Docs

 * [Example](example)